creativescala/creative-scala/src/raw/sequences/paths.md

 ##### Polygons {-}

-Using as few lines as possible, create paths to define a triangle, square, and pentagon.
+Create paths to define a triangle, square, and pentagon.
 Your image might look like [@fig:sequences:polygons]. *Hint:* you might find it easier to use polar coordinates to define the polygons.

 ![A triangle, square, and pentagon, defined using paths.](./src/pages/sequences/polygons.png){#fig:sequences:polygons}

 <div class="solution">
 Using polar coordinates makes it much simpler to define the location of the "corners" (vertices) of the polygons.
-Each vertex is located an fixed rotation from the previous vertex, and after we've marked all vertices we must have done a full rotation of the circle.
-This mean, for example, that for a pentagon each vertex is (360 / 5) = 72 degrees from the previous one.
+Each vertex is located a fixed rotation from the previous vertex, and after we've marked all vertices we must have done a full rotation of the circle.
+This means, for example, that for a pentagon each vertex is (360 / 5) = 72 degrees from the previous one.
 If we start at 0 degrees, vertices are located at 0, 72, 144, 216, and 288 degrees.
 The distance from the origin is fixed in each case.
 We don't have to draw a line between the final vertex and the start---by using a closed path this will be done for us.

 Here's our code to draw [@fig:sequences:polygons], which uses this idea.
 In some cases we haven't started the vertices at 0 degrees so we can rotate the shape we draw.